ANSWERS TO CREATE PEACE OF MIND

 Will I Offend my Primary Doctor by Having this Consultation?

 No. We first attempt to reach the physician prior to the exam.
 We discuss and suggest—but we do not order—medication adjustments.
-We find that most primary physicians welcome the expertise of a trained geriatric physician or nurse practitioner in managing the care of older patients.
+We find that most primary physicians welcome the expertise of a trained geriatric physician in managing the care of older patients.
 These are often some of the most challenging patients in a physician’s practice.
 Such patients often require more time and attention to address complex issues than a primary physician often can spare.
 Your ElderConsult practitioner will collaborate with your primary physician to provide the best possible care.

 What is “Decision Making Capacity”?